Indianapolis Medical Malpractice Lawyer

 About Our Indianapolis Medical Malpractice Attorney

 Our Indiana medical malpractice attorney at the Law Office of Kelley J. Johnson is here to help you.
-Kelley J. Johnson has more than 15 years of medical malpractice litigation experience, and she works regularly with board-certified specialists and health care professionals to serve victims and their families in Indianapolis and surrounding areas in Indiana.
+Kelley J. Johnson has nearly 20 years of medical malpractice litigation experience, and she works regularly with board-certified specialists and health care professionals to serve victims and their families in Indianapolis and surrounding areas in Indiana.

 Our medical malpractice attorney can provide a free and confidential review of your case and help you to understand your legal rights and options.
 Contact us today to learn more.